 - 3.3.1 Personal entertainment devices (MP3 players, iPods etc.) are not permitted to be operational (switched on) on airside movement areas. - 3.3.2 The use of cell phones on the airside is strictly for work related purposes and employees are to follow the NWT Distracted Driving Law.
-Personnel are prohibited from using cellphones where a spark may cause a concern. - NOTE: The use of a cellphone is not a substitute for a radio unless as outlined in section 10.3. - 3.3.3 At no time are devices with headsets/earphones allowed to be used when operating a motor vehicle airside. - 3.3.4 If a motor vehicle operator is required to communicate with the ATC, the FSS or the CARS on an airport radio frequency, headphones can be used as a component of the airport radio system installed in the motor vehicle/equipment.
+Personnel are prohibited from using cellphones where a spark may cause a concern.

+NOTE: The use of a cellphone is not a substitute for a radio except during radio failure while on airside.

+- 3.3.3 At no time are devices with headsets/earphones allowed to be used when operating a motor vehicle airside. - 3.3.4 If a motor vehicle operator is required to communicate with the CARS on an airport radio frequency, headphones can be used as a component of the airport radio system installed in the motor vehicle/equipment.